ThomasMertes/seed7/src/read_me.txt

 COMPILING UNDER WINDOWS WITH GCC FROM MINGW

-    When gcc and mingw32-make from MinGW are installed use a console, go to the 'src' directory and type:
+    When gcc and mingw32-make from MinGW are installed use a console, go to the 'seed7\src' directory and type:

     copy mk_mingw.mak makefile
     mingw32-make depend
     mingw32-make

-  To compile under MSYS (a Unix shell window from the MinGW tools) go to the 'src' directory and type:
+  To compile under MSYS (a Unix shell window from the MinGW tools) go to the 'seed7/src' directory and type:

     cp mk_msys.mak makefile
     mingw32-make depend